Accessible Pricing

 It is in fact strong buyer engagement that we should aim to encourage (as opposed to just attracting a few buyers), as this is what brings the strong level of interest, competition and demand we’d need to achieve the best price!

-To be clear, I am not suggesting that it’s impossible to achieve the best price with the asking price at fair or market value, and without the strongest buyer engagement.
-But doing so does not necessarily stack the odds in our favour to accomplish this.
-And although we may receive buyer interest and offers, we may still find those offers falling short of the best price, maybe even short of the market price!
+To be clear, I am not suggesting that it’s impossible to achieve the best price with fair or market price and without the strongest buyer engagement for our home - but this does not stack the odds in our favour to achieve this!

 Encouraging strong buyer engagement with an accessible price

-As far as the lower bracket buyers are concerned, if our home is priced at fair or market value, either they will consider it to be priced too high for their budget if they indeed come across it, or our home will not be visible to them at all in their search results if it falls outside of their search/price criteria.
-Simply put, the fair or market price of our home will be an inaccessible price for the lower bracket buyers, meaning that they aren’t likely to form part of, nor be able to further strengthen the buyer engagement for our home.
+As far as those lower price bracket buyers are concerned, if our home is priced at fair or market value; either they will consider it to be priced too high for their budget if they indeed come across it, or our home will not be visible to them at all in their search results if it falls outside of their search/price criteria.
+Simply put, the fair or market price of our home will be an inaccessible price for the lower price bracket buyers, meaning that they aren’t likely to form part of, nor be able to further strengthen the buyer engagement for our home.

 For example, if the fair or market price of our home is £1,000,000, this will be an inaccessible price for buyers whose maximum price is below that figure, and so those buyers aren’t likely to form part of, nor be able to further strengthen the buyer engagement for our home.